projectcalico/calico/master/reference/calicoctl/commands/delete.md

 ```

 ### Options

 ```
-  -s --skip-not-exists         Skip over and treat as successful, resources that don't exist.
+-s --skip-not-exists      Skip over and treat as successful, resources that
+                          don't exist.
 -f --filename=<FILENAME>  Filename to use to delete the resource.
-If set to "-" loads from stdin.
+If set to
+                          "-" loads from stdin.
+-n --node=<NODE>          The node (this may be the hostname of the compute
+                          server if your installation does not explicitly set the names of each Calico node).
+   --orchestrator=<ORCH>  The orchestrator (valid for workload endpoints).
+   --workload=<WORKLOAD>  The workload (valid for workload endpoints).
    --scope=<SCOPE>        The scope of the resource type.
-One of global, node.
-This is required for BGP peers and is used to indicate whether the scope of the peer resource is a global or node-specific.
+One of global,
+                          node.
+This is only valid for BGP peers and is used to indicate whether the peer is a global peer or node-specific.
-  -n --hostname=<HOSTNAME>     The hostname.
-This is required when deleting 'hostEndpoint' resources,
-                               and 'bgpPeer' resources with scope 'node'.
 ```

 ### General options

 ```
-  -c --config=<CONFIG>         Filename containing connection configuration in YAML or JSON format.
+-c --config=<CONFIG>      Filename containing connection configuration in
+                          YAML or JSON format.
                           [default: /etc/calico/calicoctl.cfg]
 ```

 ## See also

 -  [Resources]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/) for details on all valid resources, including file format
    and schema
 -  [Policy]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/policy) for details on the Calico selector-based policy model